bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 This results in the following chart.

 ![Pivot chart](./pics_11_data_visualization/fig32.png)
 *<sub>Figure 32: Pivot chart.
-Average calories and average calories from fat from different food categories.</sub>*
+Counts for diabetics and Average of Heart rate from different Physical activity categories.</sub>*

 Note that you can dynamically select or unselect specific categories.
-We can for example deselect the drinks:
+We can for example deselect `Moderate Activity`:

 ![Pivot chart](./pics_11_data_visualization/fig33.png)
 *<sub>Figure 33: Pivot chart.
-Average calories and average calories from fat from different food categories.
-Drinks deselected. </sub>*
+Counts for diabetics and Average of Heart rate from different Physical activity categories.
+Moderate Activity deselected.</sub>*

-The result of the pivot chart (drinks deselected):
+The result of the pivot chart (Moderate Activity deselected):

 ![Pivot chart](./pics_11_data_visualization/fig34.png)
 *<sub>Figure 34: Pivot chart.
-Average calories and average calories from fat from different food categories.
-Drinks deselected. </sub>*
+Counts for diabetics and Average of Heart rate from different Physical activity categories.
+Moderate Activity deselected.</sub>*

+>Note that the y-axis does not contain proper labels with quantities and units.
+While this is OK for investigative analysis, publication quality charts should always have proper y-axis labels with quantities and units specified.

 ---